GB1177/GB1177/README.md

 - 👋 Hi, I’m Gabriel Estefano
-- 👀 I’m interested in ...Front end Developer
+- 👀 I’m interested in ...
+FullStack Developer
 - 🌱 I’m currently learning ...
-Angular
+Angular and Java
 - 💞️ I’m looking to collaborate on ...
-Front End jobs
+Front End or FullStack jobs
 - 📫 How to reach me ...
 Email: gdd_11@hotmail.com

 <!---